 Directions to the underground parking at the Palazzo are pretty easy.
 You can either use the self-parking entrances from the Strip, or from Sands Avenue.

 From the Strip, you’ll just drive northbound, turning right into the Palazzo’s entrance, (under the arched signage), where staying in the right lane will lead you down to the resort’s self-parking garage.

 Alternatively, you could go in the left lane, and use the Palazzo’s valet parking services.

 The other entrance to the self-parking garage at the Palazzo is from Sands Avenue, which is the road just north of the resort.
 (Before it gets to the Strip, it’s called “Spring Mountain Road” in case you’re using a map or outdated GPS) Either way, this is the road that goes right in front of the “Venetian Expo and Convention Center” sign.

 To use this parking entrance, turn south at the stoplight immediately in front of the Expo.
 Oddly, this little turn-off has two different names.
 The street is called simply “Palazzo” when going east, and called “South Wynn Gate Drive” when going west.
 You won’t miss it as the garage exit and entrance are pretty clearly marked.

 Once in the self-parking garage, the elevators or escalators will lead you to the Palazzo casino.
 From there you’ll walk through restaurant row by the theater to begin another not-so-short walk to the convention center.

-Visitors to the Sands Expo and Convention Center may also use the Venetian Venetian Self Parking Garage instead.
+Visitors to the Venetian Expo and Convention Center may also use the Venetian Self Parking Garage instead.

 This 14 story parking garage sits to the south and east of the Venetian.
 Access to it is via either the Venetian’s Las Vegas Strip entrance, or from the back way, off of Koval Lane.
 The back entrance is usually less crowded.